 Residential Ground Mount Photo Blog

 This series of photos documents the construction of a twin residential ground mount array totaling 15.6kW from start to finish.
-The shed in front of the array will be removed to eliminate the shading it causes.
+The shed in front of the array has been removed to eliminate the shading it causes.

 The location on the ground is carefully mapped out to orient the array at a perfect 180 degrees south, which is the optimal azimuth.

 The holes for the footers are dug